openstreetmap/iD/ARCHITECTURE.md

-iD's user-facing modes consist of a base "Browse" mode, in which you can move around the map and select and edit entities, and three geometrically-oriented drawing modes: Point, Line, and Area.
+iD's user-facing modes consist of a base "Browse" mode, in which you can move around the map and select and edit entities, and three geometrically-oriented drawing modes, which are accessible through the mode buttons in the upper
+toolbar: Point, Line, and Area.
 In the code, these are broken down a little bit more.
 There are separate modes for when an entity is selected (`iD.modes.Select`) versus when nothing is selected (`iD.modes.Browse`), and each of the geometric modes is split into one mode for starting to draw an